 Browse more of these western gems here.

 M.T.N Design is PrecisionCraft’s in-house, award winning, design team.
-Degreed architects, the M.T.N designers customize or modify PrecisionCraft floor plan concepts based on client needs and lifestyle.
-For many PrecisionCraft clients, however, the home’s design is created completely from the ground up.
-Whether you find your inspiration from one of our 60 plus design concepts, have an existing plan, or want a fully custom home, M.T.N Design services are sure to satisfy your need.
-You can read more about M.T.N Design here.
+These architectural designers modify PrecisionCraft floor plan concepts based on client needs and lifestyle.
+However, many PrecisionCraft clients prefer a home designed completely from scratch.
+Thus, whether you find inspiration from one of our 60 plus design concepts, have an existing plan, or want a fully custom home, M.T.N Design services will satisfy your need.
+Read more about M.T.N Design here.

 Please visit our website in two weeks for Part II of PrecisionCraft’s Architectural Styles series.